Smrithi-28/Multimodal-Medical-Assistant/README.md

 ## ✨ **Key Features**

-* 🩺 **General Medical Chat** – Ask medical and health-related questions using natural language.
+🩺 General Medical Chat – Ask medical and health-related questions using natural language.
+🎙️ Speech Input – Users can interact with the assistant using spoken medical queries.
+🔊 Speech Output – AI-generated responses can be converted into speech for a more natural and accessible interaction.
-* 🖼️ **Medical Image Analysis** – Accepts medical images for multimodal analysis.
+🖼️ Medical Image Analysis – Accepts medical images for multimodal analysis.
-* 📚 **RAG-Based Information Retrieval** – Retrieves relevant information from a medical knowledge base before generating responses.
+📚 RAG-Based Information Retrieval – Retrieves relevant information from a medical knowledge base before generating responses.
-* 🤖 **LLM-Powered Responses** – Generates natural-language explanations using a Large Language Model.
+🤖 LLM-Powered Responses – Generates natural-language medical explanations using a Large Language Model.
-* 🔎 **Semantic Search** – Uses embeddings and vector similarity search to retrieve relevant medical information.
+🔎 Semantic Search – Uses embeddings and vector similarity search to retrieve relevant medical information.
-* 🔄 **Multimodal Interaction** – Combines textual queries with visual information.
+🔄 Multimodal Interaction – Combines text, speech, and visual inputs within a single application.
-* 💬 **Interactive Interface** – Provides an easy-to-use conversational interface through Gradio.
+💬 Interactive Interface – Provides an easy-to-use interface through Gradio.

 ---